ZachSaucier/sveltekit-blog/src/lib/posts/2025/creators-and-curators-dilemma.md

 It'd also be nice to be able to post to a private feed that only my close friends could see that has life updates, kinda like Snapchat but a feed of social media posts.

-I think a platform like this could solve the creator's dilemma and the curator's dilemma at the same time.
+I think a platform like this could solve the creator's niche dilemma and the curator's dilemma at the same time.

 In theory one could use the Bluesky / AT protocol for this, but instead of emphasizing users and subscribing to all of their posts you would primarily subscribe to custom feeds.
 You'd also have to make creating feeds significantly easier and also let people put their posts in a particular feed exclusively through a user action instead of something based on the content itself (perhaps as an MVP you could just use hashtags or something, but then you'll have naming conflicts and "extra" content in the posts themselves) — I don't know of a way to do this with the current AT protocol.